jackssrt/robloxnotif/README.md

 ```

 (You can add more than 3 people)\
-(This is a JSONC file, so it supports comments)
+(This is a JSONC file, so it can have comments)

 Step 5: Replace everything that's UPPERCASE with its value\
 example: